GoogleChromeLabs/wpp-research/cli/README.md

 #### Required arguments

 * `--test` (`-t`): You need to pass a WebPageTest result ID (e.g. "221011_AiDcV7_GGM") or URL (e.g. "https://www.webpagetest.org/result/221011_AiDcV7_GGM/").
 You can optionally pass multiple test result IDs to merge their metrics.
 This is usually not relevant but can be helpful to combine multiple results with similar test configuration, to effectively have more test runs than the limit of 9 that WebPageTest imposes.
 * `--metrics` (`-m`): You need to pass one or more WebPageTest metrics.
 Any metrics available on the "Graph Page Data" view (e.g. "https://www.webpagetest.org/graph_page_data.php?tests=221011_AiDcV7_GGM&median_value=1") are available.
 For a full list, please see the source code of the `createGetSingleMetricValue_()` function in the `lib/wpt/result.mjs` file.
 Additionally, you can access any Server-Timing metric by its identifier prefixed with "Server-Timing:".
-You can even aggregate multiple metrics in one via addition and/or subtraction.
+You can even aggregate multiple metrics in one via addition (` + `) and/or subtraction (` - `).
+Make sure to include a space before and after the arithmetic operator.

 #### Examples